 Located in the Dhofar province in Southern Oman, right on the coast of the Arabian Sea, Salalah is famous for its amazing beach resorts, architecture, history, and, not to forget, diversified climatic conditions.

-Talking of climate, here’s a detailed guide on the best time to visit Salalah.
-We will also throw in some information about the climate and the special events during specific seasons in this coastal desert.
+In this article, we’re going to talk you through the best time to visit Salalah.
+We will also include information about the climate and special events during specific seasons in this coastal desert.

 Khareef Season in Salalah